-A homeowner’s credit score is the largest factor in determining the amount of a down payment for an FHA loan.
+The minimum FHA loan down payment is either 3.5 percent or 10 percent, depending on your credit score.
 For anyone with a credit score of 580 or higher, 3.5 percent is the minimum required for a down payment.
-Anyone with a credit score of 500 to 579 will have to save 10 percent for a down payment to obtain an FHA loan.
+Anyone with a credit score of 500 to 579 will have to have 10 percent for a down payment.

-FHA loans are government-backed mortgages and insured by the Federal Housing Administration.
-These loans are often a good fit for first-time homebuyers because down payments are lower, as are minimum credit scores, helping borrowers buy a home sooner.
+FHA loans are often a good fit for first-time homebuyers because down payments are lower, as are minimum credit scores, helping borrowers buy a home sooner.
 While the mortgages are insured by the federal government, the loans are obtained through mortgage lenders who are approved by the FHA.

-“They tend to have interest rates that are competitive with loans that are out of reach for some borrowers,” she says.
+“They tend to have interest rates that are competitive with loans that are out of reach for some borrowers,” Boies says.

-What are mortgage insurance requirements on FHA loans?
+What are mortgage insurance requirements for FHA loans?

-One catch to FHA loans is that homeowners are required to pay mortgage insurance premiums, often known as PMI.
-The additional payment is required because lenders are taking on more risk since homeowners paid a lower down payment, which could impact the mortgage company if the owner fails to make payments on the loan and defaulted.
+One catch to FHA loans is that borrowers are required to pay mortgage insurance premiums, or MIP, when they put less than 20 percent down.
+This additional payment is required because lenders are taking on more risk since the borrower made a lower down payment, which could impact the lender if the borrower failed to make payments on the loan and defaulted.

-- Upfront mortgage insurance premium: 1.75 percent of the loan amount and is paid when the borrower gets the loan.
-The premium can be rolled into the mortgage.
+- Upfront mortgage insurance premium: 1.75 percent of the loan amount, paid when the borrower gets the loan; the premium can be rolled into the mortgage

-- Annual mortgage insurance premium: 0.45 percent to 1.05 percent, depending on the term of the loan (15 years vs. 30 years), the loan amount and the initial loan-to-value ratio, or LTV.
-This premium amount is divided by 12 and paid monthly.
+- Annual mortgage insurance premium: 0.45 percent to 1.05 percent, depending on the term of the loan (15 years vs. 30 years), the loan amount and the initial loan-to-value ratio, or LTV; the premium is divided by 12 and paid monthly

-Unlike traditional mortgage insurance premiums, homeowners are required to pay FHA premiums for the entire term of the mortgage.
-The only time you can stop paying them is to refinance into a non-FHA loan or to sell the house.
+Unlike private mortgage insurance for a conventional loan, FHA loan borrowers who put down less than 10 percent are required to pay these premiums for the entire term of the mortgage.
+The only way you can stop paying them is if you refinance into a non-FHA loan or sell the home.

 “The drawbacks of an FHA loan include that mortgage insurance is required for the length of the loan and there are minimum property standards that you must adhere to,” says Amy Wilemon, a mortgage loan originator at Atlanta-based Silverton Mortgage.
 “For instance, the home has to be your primary residence and cannot be in need of major repairs.”